American mother and daughter taken hostage by Hamas are released as humanitarian crisis in Gaza deepens – KION546

 During the attack, Hamas militants killed more than 1,400 people, including civilians and soldiers, according to Israeli authorities.
 It was the most deadly attack by militants in Israel’s 75-year history and revealed a staggering intelligence failure by the country’s security forces.

 Israel has since responded by enacting a blockade on Gaza and launching a barrage of airstrikes into the Palestinian enclave, sparking a humanitarian crisis.
-Israeli airstrikes in Gaza have killed at least 3,785 people, according to the Palestinian health ministry.
+Israeli airstrikes in Gaza have killed more than 4,100 people, according to the Palestinian health ministry.

 The hostages released on Friday were handed over to the Red Cross, according to a source familiar with negotiations for their release.
 CNN has reached out to the Red Cross.